droglenc/NCMTH207/resources/zzzOld/Syllabus-W16.md

 ## Description

 Linear models including one- and two-way ANOVA with post-hoc multiple comparisons and transformations, simple and multiple linear regression including transformations and indicator variables, and logistic regression; and basic principles of sample and experimental design.
 The theoretical constructs of all topics will be developed and applied to real-life or realistic situations in the life and natural sciences.
 Prerequisite: [MTH107](http://derekogle.com/NCMTH107/).
 4 Credits.

+## Importance

+Statistics is central to scientific inquiry because hypotheses are generated from exploratory data analyses of existing or preliminary data and hypotheses are objectively tested with inferential statistical methods.
+As such, understanding statistics is a major component of understanding how to conduct and interpret scientific research.
+Understanding statistics includes knowing how to properly collect data ("design") and how to properly analyze data so that appropriate conclusions can be made ("analysis").
+In this course you will learn (1) how to properly design a variety of studies that are commonly used in natural and social science fields and (2) how to properly analyze the data collected from those studies.
+Throughout the course you will focus on the generalities of major concepts so that your knowledge will extend beyond the specific situations examined in class.
+In addition, because the communication of results is critical to success as a researcher, you will also focus on correct report writing.

 ## Learning Outcomes